Q: Is this event all ages?

 A: Sorta.
 We think the lineup will go in this order: Island Grass, Taj Mahal, The Dirty Knobs with Mike Campbell, The Big Swell (feat.
 Bill Kreutzmann, Bob Weir, and friends), followed by a late-night set hosted by DJ Logic… but as Jerry said about pouring ketchup: “All good things in all good time.”
 He did say that about ketchup, right?

-Q: Where will I receive my merchandise gifts?
+Q: Where will I receive my merchandise gifts (VIP and Super VIP only)?

-A: We will have a VIP check-in for you at the venue on the day of the show.
-This is where you will pick up your merchandise.
-Merchandise cannot be shipped post-show.
-We will send out an informational email with all of the event details about 1 week prior to the show.
-Please be sure to bring a valid photo identification.
+A: UPDATED 12/27 – We will have a VIP check-in for you at the venue on the day of the show.
+This is where you will pick up your limited-edition screen-printed poster.
+The limited-edition embossed champagne flutes will be shipped to guests directly after the event – we will email all purchasers after the event to gather preferred shipping addresses for those.

 Q: How do I get around the island?